astronomer/astro-docs/enterprise/next/06_manage-astronomer/02_manage-platform-users.md

 - Invitation to a Workspace by a Workspace Admin
 - Invitation to Astronomer by a System Admin
-- Signing up via the Astronomer UI without an invitation (requires "Public Sign-Ups")
+- Signing up via the Astronomer UI without an invitation (requires "Public Signups")

-On Astronomer, administrators have the option to either open the platform to public sign-ups or limit sign-ups to users invited by others.
+On Astronomer, administrators have the option to either open the platform to public signups or limit account creation to users invited by others.

-### Enable Public Sign-Ups
+### Enable Public Signups

-As noted above, public sign-ups allow any user with access to the platform URL (the Astronomer UI) to create an account.
-If Public sign-ups are *disabled*, users that try to access Astronomer without an invitation from another user will be met with an error.
+As noted above, public signups allow any user with access to the platform URL (the Astronomer UI) to create an account.
+If public signups are *disabled*, users that try to access Astronomer without an invitation from another user will be met with an error.

-In cases where SMTP credentials are difficult to acquire, enabling this flag might facilitate initial setup, as disabling public sign-ups requires that a user accept an email invitation.
-Public Sign-Ups are a configuration available in Astronomer's Houston API and can be enabled in the `config.yaml` file of your Helm chart.
+In cases where SMTP credentials are difficult to acquire, enabling this flag might facilitate initial setup, as disabling public signups requires that a user accept an email invitation.
+Public signups are a configuration available in Astronomer's Houston API and can be enabled in the `config.yaml` file of your Helm chart.

+To enable or disable public signups, follow the guidelines below.

 #### Modify your `config.yaml`

-To *enable* Public Sign-Ups, add the following yaml snippet to your `config.yaml` file:
+To *enable* public signups, add the following yaml snippet to your `config.yaml` file:

 ```
 astronomer: